 While the invites themselves certainly do not have to be formal, you should send out official paper or digital invitations.
 The party itself should be lighthearted and maintain a casual tone, so try and keep a similar vibe with the invitations.
 With the invitations, be sure to include an itinerary or schedule, packing list if necessary, and a list of items that guests might need to purchase.
 Be sure to let them know if they need anything specific, such as a cocktail dress, swimsuit, walking shoes, or clothes they won’t mind getting messy.

 Polish the plan

 Now is the time to tie up any loose ends and stock up on your essential supplies.
-If necessary, make or confirm your dinner reservations, plan out any movies or games that you would like to include in your event, and of course, shop for the essentials like snacks, bachelorette party favors, decorations, and alcohol.
+If necessary, make or confirm your dinner reservations, plan out any movies or games that you would like to include in your event, and of course, shop for the essentials like snacks, cheap bachelorette party favors, decorations, and alcohol.
 You should also confirm at this point that everyone has RSVP’d and confirm any and all bookings or reservations you have made.
 There is nothing worse than showing up somewhere just to realize that you never actually made the reservation.
 Get your guests excited by sharing clues or a hashtag specifically for the party.

 Sit back and relax